In the early days of SaaStr we put together a strawman First Sales Rep Comp Plan. Use it, modify it (or of course, ignore it) as you see fit.

 - So for us, for example, once the model worked, we could spend about 35-40% of First Year ACV on “Marketing”, i.e. acquiring that customer.
 Whatever your number is, figure it out once you hit Initial Traction at least.

-Second, no matter what the model says … you should spend $1 in marketing to make $1 in ACV wherever and whenever you can.
+Second, no matter what the model says … you should spend $1 in marketing programs to make $1 in ACV wherever and whenever you can.
 And maybe even a lot more than that.

 The real world doesn’t work that way.
 There are no B2B marketing programs that predictably cost you $.43923492 to acquire $1.00 in customer ACV.
 In B2C, there are.
 SEM volumes are much, much higher there.
 There are lots of high-volume programs in B2C.
 In SaaS and B2B … less so.
 E.g., SEM doesn’t scale in SaaS.
 There just aren’t enough searches.

-The reality is you are going to end up with three types of customers:
+You are going to end up with three types of customers:

 - Customers you get from your mini-brand, virally, from word-of-mouth, etc. These customers cost $0 to acquire.
 Now you still have to market to them — that does have a cost.
 But it’s going to end up being pretty low, maybe 10% of ACV max.

 - Customers you get from partners and channels.
 It’s often hard for these to scale too big in SaaS, but whatever you get, is still pretty cheap.
 You’ll typically pay partners anywhere from 10% (for a barely qualified lead) to 30% (Apple, Salesforce, etc.) to 50% (for someone they close on their own paper) of the ACV to get a customer.
 But that’s OK.
 The marketing cost is almost always cheaper than anything you can acquire yourself.